rsrikrishnan27/Getting-and-cleaning-data/Codebook.md

 ##Dataset:

 This data is obtained by reading and merging training and test data.
 This independent data set is the average of each variable for each subject and activiy.
-THis was achieved using "Melt" and "Recast" functions.
+This was achieved using "Melt" and "Recast" functions.
+The tidy data has 81 columns wherein the fist two columns are identifiers and the remaining 79 are measurements of different kind.

 ##Identifiers

 *subject* - The id of the test subject.

 *activity* - The type of activity when corresponding measurements were taken.

+##Activity labels
+*WALKING (1)* : subject was walking during the test
+*WALKING UPSTAIRS(2)* : subject was walking up a staircase during the test
+*WALKING DOWNSTAIRS(3)* : subject was walking downstairs during the test *SITTING(4)* : subject was sitting the test
+*STANDING(5)* : subject was standing the test
+*LAYING(6)* : subject was laying during the test

 ##Measurements